gvwilson/sensibleadventures/booksters-apprentice.md

 Thomas beamed, as if he had been waiting eagerly to meet some famous wonder-worker.
 "The pleasure, truly, the pleasure."
-He folded his hands in front of his chest.
+He folded his hands in front of his chest Bantangui-style.

-"Hello," Erileine said awkwardly.
+"*Shalma'a*," Erileine said, returning the magician's bow awkwardly.

 Thomas waited.
 When she said nothing more, his smile broadened.
 "A woman of few words, eh?
-Like…  Like…  What was his name?
-The boy from Medef?
+Like… Like… What was his name?"
+He cocked his head and glanced down at his jacket.
+"No, not him, the boy from Medef.
 Eyeun?"

 "Eimin," Razi corrected calmly.

 "Of course, of course, Eimin.
 Splendid fellow, very resourceful.
-How is he these days, do you know?"
+His Karabandi was much better, but of course he had more chance to practice, I'm sure.
+How *is* he these days, do you know?"

 "Studious.
 Happy.
 Alive.
 And yourself?"

 "Oh, alive as well, very much, and busy, busy, busy.
 Lady Jangchup is wonderful, really.
-I am learning *so* much from her, and of course one is grateful for a chance to serve one's fellows however one can."
+We are learning *so* much from her, and of course we're grateful for a chance to serve our fellows however we can."

-"I'm sure one is," Razi repeated dryly.
+"I'm sure you are," Razi repeated dryly.

 Thomas raised a finger.
 "Now, now, that's two unpleasantries in a row–let's not have a third, shall we?
 There are serious matters afoot